90s Anime: 21 Best Classics From the 1990s

 Neon Genesis Evangelion (1995-1996)

-Evangelion is a cultural phenomenon for a reason.
-It looks like a mecha show—then it becomes a psychological deep dive about trauma, identity, and isolation.
+Evangelion became a cultural phenomenon for a reason.
+It looks like a mecha show, then quietly turns into a psychological deep dive about trauma, identity, and isolation.
+I do not really recommend it as “fun.”
+I recommend it as important, which is a different thing.

 7